The symmetric Square of the Theta Divisor in Genus 4: Convolutions of perverse sheaves (conjecture )

-It has been shown in~\cite[cor.~6, p.~36]{WeBN} that every simple perverse sheaf $\delta \in \Perv(X)$ of geometric origin with~$\bbH^\bullet(X,\delta)\neq 0$ is a rigid object in $(\Dbc(X, k), *)$ with dual object $\delta^\vee \;=\; (-\id_X)^*(D(\delta))$, where $D$ denotes the Verdier dual.
-Using this we want to construct as in~\cite{WeT} a semisimple $k$-linear rigid abelian tensor category $\Pbar(X)$ whose objects are represented by semisimple perverse sheaves.
-Note that the convolution of perverse sheaves is in general not perverse.
+where $D$ denotes the Verdier dual.
+Using this we want to construct as in~\cite{WeT} a semisimple $k$-linear rigid abelian tensor category $\Pbar(X)$ whose objects are given by semisimple perverse sheaves.
+Note that in general the convolution of two perverse sheaves does not have to be perverse.